Hasodikis/Lenovo-Ideapad-s540-14IWL---Hackintosh/README.md

 It is still a work in progress but so far.... everything works except of
-1. firgerprint sensor (which will never work)
+1. firgerprint sensor (which will never work).
+You can disable it the easy way by adding to boot arguments in config.plist the following (uia_exclude=HS07;) minus the brackets.
 2. HDMI which is in progress.
 3. Wifi - bluetooth, since I haven' t received the replacement card yet.